Homebuyer Choice Program

-If you meet these basic criteria, you may qualify for the Homebuyer Choice Program:
+If you meet the basic criteria, you may qualify for the Homebuyer Choice Program:

-- Earn at or beneath 80% of Area Median Income
+- Earn at or below 80% of Area Median Income

 - Are prepared to make a significant contribution to the purchase of the home, as follows:

 - At least $350 out-of-pocket to the down payment